Joccalor/PFunc/README.md

 Contact
 ---
 For comments or questions, contact Joey Kilmer at joeykilmer@gmail.com.
-Get the latest version of PFunc at <https://github.com/Joccalor/PFunc/releases/latest>
+Find PFunc on GitHub at <https://github.com/Joccalor/PFunc>, or download the latest version at <https://github.com/Joccalor/PFunc/releases/latest>

 License
 ---